Types of Circuit Breakers – Your Easy Guide to Understand them in 2026

 Air Circuit breaker

-(ACBs) are normally used as the main incoming protection and have a spring-operated mechanism to open and close the device, often charged by an internal motor.
+(ACBs) They are normally used as the main incoming protection and have a spring-operated mechanism to open and close the device, often charged by an internal motor.

 The protection settings will include time delays, and the devices will have a short-time withstand value to give full discrimination under fault conditions with downstream protection devices.